FLUX-SE/all_docs/en_US/spat_revolution_doc/Spat_Environment_Setup_Page.md

 ### Module selection

 Modules can be select by clicking on them.
 To select several ones, hold <code>Ctrl/Cmd</code> while clicking on additional modules.
-It is also possible to use a marquee selection by left clicking, holding the button, and dragging the mouse over the modules you want to select.
+It is also possible to use a marquee selection by left-clicking, holding the button, and dragging the mouse over the modules you want to select.

 ### Drag & Drop